Tiffany enjoys playing horror video games and sharing their recommendations with others.

 So, in creating Phantasmagoria, I needed a character (Adrienne) who would be very empathetic to most people; most women would relate to her, and most men would want to protect her.
 However, she also had to become strong and to survive horrific circumstances.
 It's not easy, in fact, I would say downright impossible, to portray horrendous circumstances without terrible things happening.
 If I had tried to candy-coat the story or 'back off' a little, the story of Phantasmagoria wouldn't have worked and it would have been a terrible flop.
 As it was, it was the most successful game that we had developed up to that point (1994).
 It sold more than a million copies in less than a year, which, in those days, was phenomenal.”

-In her 20-year career, Roberta created the first graphical adventure game, the first animated 3D adventure game, and inspired countless others.
+In her 20-year career, Roberta created the first graphical adventure game and the first animated 3D adventure game and inspired countless others.
 She also became the first woman to achieve critical success as a game designer, developer, and publisher.
-GameSpot named her as #10 in their list of the most influential people in computer gaming, and credited her for being "especially proactive in creating games from a woman's point of view" with titles that appealed to the mainstream market and integrated the latest technologies.
+GameSpot named her as #10 in their list of the most influential people in computer gaming and credited her for being "especially proactive in creating games from a woman's point of view" with titles that appealed to the mainstream market and integrated the latest technologies.

 As for Roberta's take on it, I'll leave you with this:

 The Dark Crystal

 Mickey's Space Adventure